JeelDobariya38/Smart-Manager/CONTRIBUTING.md

 ## Contributing Code

-If you wish to contribute code, make sure to follow the coding conventions and include relevant tests.
+For code contributions, adhere to the coding conventions and encompass relevant tests.

 ### Example Code

-Below is an example Python script.
-Feel free to provide your feedback or contribute to give repository a better styling:
+Here is an example Python script.
+Feel free to provide your feedback or contribute to enhance the repository's style:

 ```python
 def greet(name: str) -> None: